 Operating a mine responsibly requires dedication and careful thought about how mining activities will impact local residents – both human and non-human alike.
 Mining companies apply many measures to conserve and protect wildlife and wildlife habitat from physical or chemical harm resulting from their operations, and many times also take specific steps to mitigate unavoidable impacts and even enhance habitat near the mine to offset impacts occurring within the mine area itself.

 Wildlife conservation begins with understanding both the local populations and habitat, and modern mines make a strong effort in completing studies prior to and while expanding operations.
 Many of today’s mines are built on or around historic mine operations, where older mine features such as adits and shafts often provide habitat for bats.
-These features, however, also may threaten the safety of other wildlife and general public.
-A common mitigation measure enacted by mines secures them while preserving their value to bat populations, utilizing features such as bat gates to prevent access by humans and large animals, while still allowing bats to continue to benefit from the shelter they provide.
+These features, however, also may threaten the safety of other wildlife and public.
+A common mitigation measure enacted by mines secures the features while preserving their value to bat populations, utilizing features such as bat gates to prevent access by humans and large animals, while still allowing bats to continue to benefit from the shelter they provide.

 Often, protection and mitigation measures can have a positive impact on wildlife habitat, such as improving freshwater resources to draw animals away from the processed water used in operations.
-Enhancements include: diverting a portion of unused water to a new location, or working with partners on neighboring ranch and public lands to improve spring site flows or access.
+Enhancements include diverting a portion of unused water to a new location or working with partners on neighboring ranch and public lands to improve spring site flows or access.

 Collaboration with local landowners and regulatory agencies continues during site closure.
 As land is reclaimed, careful consideration is given to the seed mixes used to re-vegetate the site.
 Within a single site, this can involve careful planning to match plant species with such things as elevation, aspect, precipitation range, and use of different land features that mimic local topography.
 Ongoing monitoring provides important information about which species and techniques are most successful.